-- (c) Minimum calls for Daily Schedule employees are subject to the provisions of Paragraph 14. - (d) Minimum calls for Weekly Schedule employees are guaranteed for five (5) consecutive days out of seven (7) consecutive days, commencing with the first of such five (5) days worked, including holidays, during the period of employment. - (e) A four (4) hour minimum call shall apply for any day on which an employee, at the request of an individual Producer, reports for safety training.
-A weekly "on call" employee who reports for safety training shall be paid one-tenth (1/10) of the weekly "on call" rate for each such day.
+(2) Effective November 21, 2021, a four (4) hour minimum call shall apply for any day on which an employee, does not work and reports for training at the request of an individual Producer, reports for safety training.
+A weekly "on call" employee shall be paid one-tenth (1/10) of the weekly "on call" rate for each such day.
+The foregoing does not apply to a day that is within the weekly guarantee of a weekly employee or a weekly "on-call" employee.